opsfolio/resource-surveillance-commons/pattern/digital-health/README.md

 $ deno run ./ux.sql.ts | sqlite3 resource-surveillance.sqlite.db
 $ surveilr sqlpage --port 9000
 # launch a browser and go to http://localhost:9000/fhir/index.sql

+# in a separate shell you can use watch-and-reload-sql.sh
+$ ../../support/bin/watch-and-reload-sql.sh
 ```

 Once you apply `orchestrate-stateful-fhir.surveilr.sql` and